 The current European aftermarket is being serviced by a limited range of commercially available lubricants which are promoted as being suitable for R1234yf refrigerant-based systems.
 Are these lubricants able to meet the chemical compatibility and miscibility requirements for long-term system operation when used in R1234yf systems?

-When undertaking lubricant selection for HFO 1234yf systems there remains a market acceptance that speciality synthetic ‘double end-capped’ polyalkylene glycols (‘PAGs’) are the preferred OEM choice.
-However, there are specific technical factors which need to be considered and which have shown that double and single end-capped PAGs used in R134a systems to date need special consideration before using with R1234yf.
+When undertaking lubricant selection for HFO 1234yf systems there remains a market acceptance that specialty synthetic ‘double end-capped’ polyalkylene glycols (‘PAGs’) are the preferred OEM choice.
+However, there are specific technical factors that need to be considered and which have shown that double and single end-capped PAGs used in R134a systems to date need special consideration before using with R1234yf.

 In particular, the double bond in the R1234yf molecular structure also results in a high level of chemical reactivity within the refrigerant system: